 MAT 1150 as authorized by the discipline.
 The catalog course prerequisite for MAT 2530 would remain unchanged.

 V. Other Business

-Chuck Neumann reported that he is still exploring the idea of using ACT scores to offset or trump Math COMPASS.
+Chuck Neumann reported that he is still exploring the idea of using ACT scores to augment Math COMPASS.
 This could be used for placement purposes.